michaelge21/436B_Proj1/readme.txt

 add more cogs
 - performance? you may want to make the back gear six cogs and just overlap them...

-loading screen depicting the spinning + hover mechanic?
+DONE: loading screen depicting the spinning + hover mechanic?

 DONE: add a reload button??

 DONE: figure out whether or not you want cogs to fly in from the width or height adjustment

 DONE: fix the damned back gear

+DONE: HOW TO PRIME USER TO DRAG FOR WIDTH AS WELL
+- make a load screen with a resizable element that they can play around with

+scrapped: start the user small?